Unresolved sideband photon recoil spectroscopy of molecular ions: Simulations of unresolved photon recoil spectra

 \subsubsection{Simulation of readout spectra}

-To simulate the PRS spectrum, we follow the same recipe as in Sec. \ref{simReadout}.
+To simulate the PRS spectrum, we follow the same procedure as in Sec. \ref{simReadout}.
 In Fig. \ref{signal_MgH}, we show readout spectra corresponding to the two population spectra in Fig. \ref{mot_pop_MgH} after first having applied the readout pulse.
 The latter corresponds to a $\pi$-pulse with respect to the (0,1) $\rightarrow$ (0,0) 1st RSB of the \Ca quadrupole transition.
 With a transition wavelength of 729 nm, and the mode frequencies given above, we get $\eta_{ip,r}=0.203$ and $\eta_{op,r}= 0.0949$.
-As for the \Mg case the fluorescence spectrum in Fig. \ref{signal_MgH}b shows no sign of the depletion around resonance that could be seen in the corresponding population spectra presented in Fig \ref{mot_pop_MgH}b.
+As for the \Mg case the fluorescence spectrum in Fig. \ref{signal_MgH}.(b) shows no sign of the depletion around resonance that could be seen in the corresponding population spectra presented in Fig \ref{mot_pop_MgH}.(b).

-It is clear from Fig. \ref{signal_MgH} that there is a spectral broadening and an increase in signal depth with $\tau_{spec}$ for a fixed $R_{\text{abs,0}}^{\text{res},L}$.
-However, the spectroscopic signal does not significantly change as long as $\tau_{\text{scaled}}$ is a constant.
-This can be seen in Fig. \ref{FWHM_depth_MgH} showing the signal FWHM and depth as a function of $\tau_{\text{scaled}}^{L}$ for various laser intensities and linewidths $\Gamma_L$.
-Here, the FWHM and signal depths have been found from graphical fits to the readout spectra, since the peak shapes deviate significantly from the Gaussian laser lineshape.
-The discrepancies between the different lines are due to trap heating.
-The FWHM at scaled times $\tau_{\text{scaled}}^{L}\rightarrow 0$ has the expected value of the laser linewidth, and then increases almost linearly with $\tau_{\text{scaled}}^L$.
+It is clear from Fig. \ref{signal_MgH} that there is a spectral broadening and an increase in signal depth with $\tau_{\text{spec}}$ for a fixed $R_{\text{abs,0}}^{\text{res},L}$.
+However, the spectroscopic signal does not significantly change as long as $\tau_{\text{scaled}}^L$ is constant.
+This can be seen in Fig. \ref{FWHM_depth_MgH} showing the simulated signal FWHM and depth as a function of $\tau_{\text{scaled}}^L$ for various laser intensities and linewidths $\Gamma_L$.
+The discrepancies between the different lines are due to trap-induced heating.
+The FWHM at scaled times $\tau_{\text{scaled}}^L\rightarrow 0$ has the expected value of the laser linewidth, and then increases almost linearly with $\tau_{\text{scaled}}^L$.